HovChen/HovChen/README.md

   <!-- 个人简介 -->
   ### Hi there 👋
   I'm HovChen, a researcher and developer passionate about **Medical Imaging Processing** and **Artificial Intelligence**.
-My expertise lies in building deep learning models with **PyTorch** and developing web-based tools for medical data analysis.
+My expertise lies in building deep learning models with **PyTorch**.
 I'm also skilled in **Web Development** and enjoy creating seamless user experiences.

   <!-- 技术栈 -->
   ### 🛠️ Tech Stack